cryptokrypton/sentinel/README.md

-# Paccoin Sentinel
+# $PAC Sentinel

-An all-powerful toolset for Paccoin.
+An all-powerful toolset for $PAC.

 [![Build Status](https://travis-ci.org/paccoinpay/sentinel.svg?branch=master)](https://travis-ci.org/paccoinpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Paccoin V12.1 governance objects and tasks, and for expanded functions in the upcoming Paccoin V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating $PAC governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 paccoind instance on each Paccoin V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version xx paccoind instance on each $PAC Vxy Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.